tourforge/baseline/README.md

 ### Android Build Signed Bundle Instruction

-Follow this documentation (https://docs.flutter.dev/deployment/android#create-an-upload-keystore).
+When creating a signed release bundle for the first time, you must follow this documentation (https://docs.flutter.dev/deployment/android#create-an-upload-keystore).
 Take note on a couple of things:
 1. You may need to install JDK for the generating keystore command to work.
 2. It is going to ask a couple of identifying questions, doesn't matter how you answer it.
 3. Remember and save the password and the location for the keystore.